Sanjin72W/Sanjin72W.github.io/_pages/about.md

 <div class='paper-box-text' markdown="1">

 -	`Ziyao Tang`, Xiaoqin Tang(supervisor).
 Image-domain implicit reconstruction of 2D MRI images from highly undersampled k-space data.
--	Modifications were made to the Fourier encoding to ensure more accurate encoding of the background and boundaries.
+-	Modifications were made to the Fourier encoding to ensure more accurate encoding of the background and boundaries.(Since 02.2025)
 -	[[Preview]](https://github.com/)
 </div>
 </div>